 Step Up to Writing

-Samantha sits on the board of directors of the Washington State Branch of the International Dyslexia Association (WABIDA).
+Samantha sat on the board of directors of the Washington State Branch of the International Dyslexia Association (WABIDA).
 Additionally, she is a member of the American Speech and Hearing Association (ASHA) and The Reading League.
 She is licensed to practice in Washington.

-Lindsey Brodeck received her Master of Science in Educational Speech-Language Pathology from the University of Washington.
+Lindsey Brodeck M.S.
+CCC-SLP received her Master of Science in Educational Speech-Language Pathology from the University of Washington.
 She completed clinical rotations in both outpatient and school-based settings, including the University of Washington Speech and Hearing Clinic, the Center on Human Development and Disability, and several school districts in the Seattle metro area.
 Her experience in a variety of clinical settings – as well as curricular specialization in educationally-focused professional practice – uniquely equips her to provide intervention and assessment for children from preschool through high school.

 Additionally, Lindsey holds a Master of Fine Arts (MFA) in Creative Writing, has several years of experience as a writing tutor, and is a published short story author.
 She is passionate about demystifying the writing process, providing individualized and engaging intervention, and cultivating each student’s unique writing voice and style.
 She firmly believes everyone has a story to tell.